WriteRead024/GitTesting/SubfolderThree-BranchTests/unconflicted-merge/branch-merge-test.md

 4e.
 This is line number 4, edit in multiple branches to test merge conflicts.

 5f.
-This is line number 5, edit in multiple branches to test merge conflicts.
+This is line number 5, edited in git repo master branch.

 6g.
-This is line number 6, edit in multiple branches to test merge conflicts.
+This is line number 6, edited in git repo master branch.

 7h.
 This is line number 7, edit in multiple branches to test merge conflicts.